juhaszz4j43uu-byte/juhasz-model-demo/README.md

 # Juhász Model — Hybrid Dynamics Demonstrator

-This repository provides a minimal, transparent demonstration of the hybrid update rule that forms the mechanical core of the Juhász Model.
-The example shows how continuous dynamics (**Fc = m·ω²·r**) combine with discrete packet updates (**ω → ω + impulse**) and phase delay to generate asymmetric, non‑recurrent state evolution.
+This repository contains a minimal, transparent demonstration of the hybrid update rule that forms the mechanical core of the Juhász Model.
+The example illustrates how continuous dynamics (**Fc = m·ω²·r**) combine with discrete packet updates (**ω → ω + impulse**) and phase delay to produce asymmetric, non‑recurrent state evolution.

 ---